cloudmagic-labs/andriod-dev-task/README.md

 - `GET /api/message/:id` - get one message
 - `DELETE /api/message/:id` - delete one message

 **Your task, will be to consume these API's & build a UI which looks beautiful & more importantly feels intuitive.
-For an example of how the UI should look like, check out our app CloudMagic Android App.**
+For an example of how the UI should look like, check out our CloudMagic Android App.**

-Here are few details which you might need:

-- Serves static content from the static_content & bower_components directory
-- You can have your JS, CSS files & images/sprites in static_content & any plugins can go in bower_components
-- Router is at controllers/router.js
-- Web controllers are at controllers/web/
-- API controllers are at controller/api/

 ## How to setup